 How to Move Windows 10 from HDD to SSD Instantly

-Hello friends, if you are looking to speed up your laptop, there is no better way than using SSD (Solid State Drive) by replacing its HDD (Hard Disk Drive).
+Hi, if you are looking to speed up your laptop, there is no better way than using SSD (Solid State Drive) by replacing HDD (Hard Disk Drive).
 You can surely defragment your hard disk but it would not increase the performance as an SSD would.

 Once you have decided to upgrade to SSD, the question rises how it goes.
 How you can transfer or move your current windows files to the new SSD.
 Before migrate to SDD, you must copy your files from the HDD to SSD.
 This process called mirroring or closing the hard drive.
 We have sharing this process below.
 After done, replace your HDD with SSD (switch it)